spigotplugins/fakeplayer/README.md

 # FakePlayer
-A plugin that allows you to craete fake players to increase your server player amount.
+A plugin that allows you to create fake players to increase your server player amount.